KohlYumul/PortfolioQuiz1Yumul/README.md

 py manage.py makemigrations
 py manage.py migrate
 ```
+3. Type this command to load the data

+   python manage.py loaddata db_backup.json

-3. Run the server using this command, then click the link "http://127.0.0.1:8000/"
+4. Run the server using this command, then click the link "http://127.0.0.1:8000/"

    py manage.py runserver

-4. Feel free to explore the page
+5. Feel free to explore the page

    Explore the page by clicking Home, About, Projects, and Contact, located at the upper right corner of the page